itssamuelrowe/jtk/README.md

 #### [example]
 This directory consists of example programs.
 It is intended for beginners, intermidiate users, and advanced users.
-It showcases a variety of examples of using the framework.
+It showcases a variety of examples of using the library.

 #### [include]
-This directory consists of all the header files exported by the JTK Framework.
+This directory consists of all the header files exported by JTK.

 #### [share]
 This directory consists of misc files for tools such as pkg-config, etc.